 Enzymes are the natural catalysts present in the bodies of living organisms.
 They are the globular proteins made to function inside as well as outside the cell.
 They catalyse thousands of chemical reactions taking place within the living bodies.

-Enzymes are needed for the metabolic reactions.
+Enzymes are needed for metabolic reactions.
 If there are no enzymes, metabolism will stop, and life will not exist anymore.
-In this article, we will talk about various metabolic processes with respect to the human cells and the role of enzymes as catalysts in such reactions.
+In this article, we will talk about various metabolic processes with respect to human cells and the role of enzymes as catalysts in such reactions.
 It will provide an overview of the important enzyme catalysed reactions taking place in the cells of living organisms.

-Glucose is used as an energy substance by almost all the living cells.
+Glucose is used as an energy substance by almost all living cells.
 Glycolysis is the first process in obtaining energy from glucose.
 It is an anaerobic process that can take place in the presence or absence of oxygen.
 Thus, it occurs in all aerobic as well as non-aerobic organisms.

 The process of glycolysis is divided into two phases:

 Each of these phases includes five reactions.
 In the energy investment phase, two molecules of ATP are utilised to generate high energy phosphorylated intermediates.
 In the energy generation phase, four ATP molecules and two NADH2 are generated.
 So, a total of two ATP and two NADH2 are made in this process.